UACSc343Spring2021/assignments/HA2.md

 An appointment can be added using a text inputs and clicking the `Add Appointment` button.
 On click, the appointment is added to the schedule.
 Appointments should be shown ordered by hour.
-Any time 'Add Appointment' is clicked, the text fields should be clicked.
+Any time 'Add Appointment' is clicked, the text fields should be cleared.

 The hour field should be an integer between 0 and 23.
 If the hour field is anything else, nothing should be added.
 Multiple appointments may be added at